 The third email was yet the coolest one: 12 cool and interesting cottages for a vacation.
 They sent beautiful cottages from Belize to Portland, from Hawaii over New York City to the Bahamas.

-I liked that they included averages prices per night.
+I liked that they included also average prices per night.

 4. The Vrbo App – iOs and Android

 Obviously, there must be an app.
 Many of us know that situation; sitting in a bar or restaurants with friends, chatting, and dreaming of vacation.
 Pulling out the phone and having a quick look at what accommodations in your desired destinations would cost like?

 Simple, and we have all done it.